 Indian Chemicals industry is highly diversified, covering more than 80,000 commercial products.
-Market size of the sector is \$165 billion & contributes to 3.4% of the global chemical industry.
+Market size of the sector is \$178 billion & contributes to 3% of the global chemical industry.
 It is broadly classified into Bulk chemicals, Specialty chemicals, Agrochemicals, Petrochemicals, Polymers & Fertilizers.
 India's proximity to the Middle East, the world's source of petrochemicals feedstock, helps in economies of scale.
 India is a strong global dye supplier, accounting for 16% of the world production of dyestuff & dye intermediates.
-Indian ranks 14th in export & 8th in import of chemicals (excluding pharmaceuticals products) globally.
+Indian ranks 9th in export & 6th in import of chemicals (excluding pharmaceuticals products) globally.
 The sector employs more than 2 million people.

-- FDI inflow in chemicals (other than fertilizers) stood at \$ 18.07 billion during April 2000 - September 2020 - Specialty chemicals constitute 18% of the total chemicals & petrochemicals market in India.
+- FDI inflow in chemicals (other than fertilizers) stood at \$19.09 billion during April 2000 - December 2021 accounting for 3.33% share in total FDI inflows during the said period - Specialty chemicals constitute 22% of the total chemicals & petrochemicals market in India.
 As of 2019, the total market size was \$ 32 billion.
-The demand for speciality chemicals is expected to grow at 12% CAGR - Over the last decade, the Indian chemical industry has evolved from being a basic chemical producer to an innovative industry with investments in R&D
+The demand for specialty chemicals is expected to grow at 12% CAGR - Over the last decade, the Indian chemical industry has evolved from being a basic chemical producer to an innovative industry with investments in R&D

-- Agro-chemicals India's 50% exports of Agro-chemical production is likely to continue - Petrochemicals Demand for petrochemicals has grown at 5.4% CAGR during FY2015-18.
-31% of this demand comes from polymers while 22% from olefins - Fertilizers As of 2018, the Indian fertilizer market was around \$64 billion.
+- Agro-chemicals India's 50% exports of Agrochemical production is likely to continue - Petrochemicals Demand for petrochemicals is expected to grow at 7.5% CAGR from FY 2019-23, with polymer demand growing at 8% - Fertilizers As of 2018, the Indian fertilizer market was around \$64 billion.
 The market is expected to grow at 13% CAGR to \$138 billion - Organic Chemicals Demand for organic chemicals is expected to grow at 9% CAGR with phenol demand growing at 11%

-- India is world's;
+- India is world's:

 - √ 6th largest producer of chemicals

 - √ 4th largest producer of agro chemcials

 - √ 3rd largest consumer of ploymers

 - Shift in consumer preferences towards a healthier lifestyle & environment-friendly products

 - Chemicals industry in India is largely delicensed except for few hazardous chemicals

-- Opportunity to produce \$111 billion worth of chemical products by 2023 for domestic requirements
+- PLI scheme in advance chemistry cell battery with financial outlay of INR 181 billion